HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Experiments

 $\bullet$ \textbf{Results of Different Backbone Blocks.} We verify the impact of the number of block layers on the experimental results on the ETTh1 dataset.
 As we can see from Fig.~\ref{fig:ablationStudy}(c), the experimental results are getting better with the increase of the number of layers, which shows that the potential of our model has not been fully developed.
 It also further proves the effectiveness of our proposed method of using hierarchical hypergraphs to capture the potential temporal patterns within variables and the dynamic correlations between variables.

-$\bullet$ \textbf{Efficiency Analysis \& Model Parameters.} We analyze the efficiency of HGTS-Former during the training phase in Table~\ref{tab:efficiency}.
-Batch size is 4, L is 1, d\_model is 512, and d\_ff is 2048.
-The number of parameters of our model is 10.38M, the training speed is 0.0133s/iter, and the memory resources only occupy 738M.
+$\bullet$ \textbf{Efficiency Analysis \& Model Parameters.} We analyzed the efficiency of HGTS-Former, Timer-XL, and Timer during the training phase on the ETTh1 dataset.
+For a fair comparison, the model settings are the same, where batch size is 4, layer is 1, d\_model is 512, and d\_ff is 2048.
+As shown in the Table~\ref{tab:efficiency}, although our model has the highest number of parameters, its speed and memory usage are the fastest and the least.